D3SOX/browser-audio-tools/README.md

   - Configurable duration, volume, and noise type
   - Output bitrate selection
 - **Extract Cover**: Pulls the embedded album art as JPEG (if present)
-- **WAV ➜ MP3 with metadata**: Copy tags/artwork from an MP3 source onto a WAV render, output 320kbps MP3
+- **Retag WAV into MP3**: Copy tags/artwork from an MP3 source onto a WAV render, output 320kbps MP3

 ## Frontend